 Master of Science (M.S.)
 Degree Requirements

-The Master of Science degree requires students to complete 30 semester hours and an original master’s research thesis.
+The Master of Science (M.S.) degree requires students to complete a minimum of 30 semester (credit) hours and an original master’s research thesis.
 The Graduate School does not give credit for non-credit course work (i.e. non-departmental seminars, workshops, short courses, conferences, and any “life experience” offerings).
 Furthermore, the Graduate School does not allow credit by examination.

-To fulfill the 30-semester hour’s requirement, students must successfully complete:
+To fulfill the minimum 30-semester hour’s requirement, students must successfully complete:

 - A minimum of 18 semester hours of letter-graded courses (A, B, C).
 These must be NC State University or inter-institutional courses.
-A maximum of 12 semester hours may come from the NCSU Post-Bacculaurate Studies (PBS).
-The graduate level course must be “B” grade or better;
+A maximum of 12 semester hours may come from the NCSU Post-Baccalaureate Studies (PBS).
+The graduate level courses must be “B” grade or better;

-- Presentation of the thesis research update in the third semester presented at the MS/PhD Symposium normally in fall semester (M.S. students register for PP 601);
+- presentation of the thesis research update in the third semester at the MS/PhD Symposium normally in fall semester (M.S. students register for PP601);

-- Minimum of six (6) semester hours of graduate-level plant pathology courses, the core PP707 may count as one of these courses;
+- Minimum of six (6) semester hours of graduate-level courses beyond the core;

-- Remaining hours in plant pathology or related field of study with no more than six (6) semester hours of 400-level (undergraduate) courses not in plant pathology;
+- Remaining hours in plant pathology or related field of study with no more than six (6) semester hours of 400-level (undergraduate) courses that cannot be in plant pathology;

 - Master’s Thesis Research (PP695) semester hours unlimited as long as the program minimum requirements are met;